 How do you meditate on something?

 Guided meditations and imagery-based meditations will often have you focus on something.
 For example, you might focus on a mantra (a personal “slogan” that you repeat during meditation).
-Or, you could focus on the visualization of a peaceful setting, like a beach landscape or a beautiful mountain view.
+Or, you could focus on visualizing a peaceful setting, like a beach landscape or a beautiful mountain view.
 You can also meditate on a thought or feeling, such as “peace,” “compassion,” or “calmness.”

-What are some of the different types of meditation?
+What are some of the different types of meditation techniques available?